bennbenben/insta_memers/README.md

 - Just discovered a fatal oversight - IMGUR only allows for 50 uploads per day.
 The number of memes that I have locally are easily >5k.
 This prompts me to quickly learn how to interact with IMGUR API
 ### 3. 02_02_2022
 - Cleaned app_egress.py <i>(or egress)</i> main code, added in argparse notations and organized the code into main and function methods for better clarify.
 This enables iteration of strings later on (or multiple jpeg files)
+- Created an IMGUR account and started to get familiar with the structure
+- <ins>Downloaded existing memes into local C:\\ and removed them from google photos</ins>
+-

 # Future enhancements (for consideration)